-Daimler will cough up $480 million in payment to settle a dispute with the United Auto Workers union over medical benefits for retired employees at its North American trucks operations, according to documents filed in a federal court in Tennessee.
+Daimler will be coughing up $480 million in payment to settle a dispute with the United Auto Workers union over medical benefits for retired employees at its North American trucks operations, according to documents filed in a federal court in Tennessee.

 The German carmaker has agreed to make contributions to a trust to finance a post-retirement health care plan that will support active and recently retired UAW-represented employees, court documents show.

-The documents also show that the agreement was inked following a claim made by a group of retirees that the truck unit – divulged to be as Daimler Trucks North America LLC -- of illegally cutting their benefits.
+The documents also show that the agreement was inked following a claim made by a group of retirees that the truck unit – divulged to be as Daimler Trucks North America LLC -- illegally cut their benefits.

 A spokesman for the carmaker referred to its quarterly earnings report that said Daimler Trucks North America LLC and the UAW had signed an agreement over a health care plan as part of a collective bargaining agreement in May.
 The report said that the cash outflow as a result of the agreement was expected in the fourth quarter of 2014.

 The United Automobile Workers (UAW) – formally known as the International Union, United Automobile, Aerospace, and Agricultural Implement Workers of America –is an American labor union that represents workers in the United States, including Puerto Rico, and Canada.
 It was founded as part of the Congress of Industrial Organizations (CIO) in May 1935.